PythonNut/sage-config/README.md

 My SAGEmath configuration, in which I introduce the object `S` and all of its superpowers.

 This code is here for a single purpose: to help me solve simple technical problem faster.
-I'm trying to determine how much DWIM is too much, how much type-instability and ambiguity is too much?
+How much DWIM is too much?
+How much type-instability and ambiguity is too much?
+Do you like puns? `S` contains many.
 But rather than talking, let me demonstrate.

 ```python
 # Split a string into pairs, merge the pairs, cast to int, and discard below 50